 How They Work

-Because the sending garage door photo eye sends the signal, the light on that photo eye will always be illuminated.
+Because the sending garage door photo eye sends the signal, the light on that photo-eye will always be illuminated.
 If it is not, that means that there is no power going to that sensor or the sensor needs to be replaced.
-Unlike the sender, the receiving photo eye can go from being illuminated to being off.
-This is because the beam from the sender is not in alignment to the receiver or because the beam is interrupted.
+Unlike the sender, the receiving photo-eye can go from being illuminated to being off.
+This is because the beam from the sender is not in alignment with the receiver or because the beam is interrupted.
 The receiving sensor could also need to be replaced but you need to check the sender first.